Configuration

 Apart from the normal way of creating objects with named arguments, one can

-also specify a hash as returned with data
+also specify a hash as returned with data to create an object.

 data

-can also be a List
+can also be a List.

 json